 Meet Lyndsay & Marcus

-“My vision for the first ever big mountain camp on Mt Hood is to give developing skiers a creative facility.
-Together, we create a positive coaching staff from diverse skiing backgrounds.
-I feel an eclectic staff can address the variety of skills used by big mountain skiers.
-When conceiving the camp we decided to focus on the IFSA criteria (line choice, control, fluidity, technique, style and energy).
+When conceiving the camp as it has evolved into a big mountain freeride focus, we decided to focus on the IFSA criteria (line choice, control, fluidity, technique, style and energy).
 By focusing on the IFSA criteria athletes have the ability to improve skills that not only make them better contest skiers but all mountain rippers who can charge hard making good decisions on the hill day in day out.
-I am so excited to team with two of the greatest coaches and skiers in the world.
-Lyndsay Strange and Marcus Caston.
-I love skiing and look forward to bringing a new discipline to Mt Hood and the timberline glacier.”

 Party Beach Ski Camps?

 It’s all about having fun!
 Ski racing is intimidating… especially on a massive open snow field face with a relentless pitch (Mt.
-Hood, Oregon), one false move and you could be sliding for quite a while with volcanic rocks at the terminus… We want to make ski racing and skiing in general a “judgment free zone” where athletes can explore what the sport means and how it feels to them.
+Hood, Oregon), one false move and you could be sliding a long way down with volcanic rocks at the terminus… We want to make skiing a “judgment free zone” where athletes can explore what the sport means and how it feels to them.

 We cultivate an inclusive environment, where it doesn’t matter who you are, what your background is, or how old you are, you’re one of us and we’re in it together.
 We put together small groups with high level FIS athletes, masters age adults and juniors, alike, yet we are all the same age and in the same boat when we’re together, having fun.
 We feel that by making fun the priority, the athletes automatically push themselves and execute drills and courses with a high intensity perhaps without even realizing they’re working so hard.